Thunder Run: Meiktila 1945 - Buy now at Chiselbury Publishing

 Now a passionate military historian, Jack is dedicated to sharing his love of history with others.
 As a teacher and Head of History in a Hertfordshire secondary school, he is inspiring the next generation of historians.

-In 2023 Jack achieved a Distinction in his Military History MA which secured his first book deal with Chilselbury Publishing.
-Forgotten Armour: Tank Warfare in Burma which is out now.
+In 2023 Jack achieved a Distinction in his Military History MA which secured his first book deal with Chilselbury Publishing: Forgotten Armour: Tank Warfare in Burma is out now.
 Jack spoke at We Have Ways Festival 2023 and 2024, and at Tank Fest 2024.
-Jack has also appeared on several podcasts, livestreams and YouTube channels.
+Jack has also appeared on several podcasts, livestreams, TV documentaries and YouTube channels.
 In October 2024 Jack was elected to be an Associate Fellow of the Royal History Society.
 At the end of 2024, Jack founded The Forgotten War Podcast: Burma Campaign WW2 with co-host Dr Robert Lyman MBE.
+In 2025 he was invited to the VJ Day 85 as a guest of the Burma Star Memorial Fund and Lord Slim.
+Jack's second book Thunder Run: Meiktila 1945 was also released in 2025, and he is now working on two books for Osprey Publishing for release in 2027.

 Projects